elenavolodina/L2profiles/README.md

 3. (in future: Manual checks of SweLLex, a sense-based word list generated from SweLL-pilot)

-4. Manual lexocigraphic annotation of SVALex (and ev.
+4. Manual lexicographic annotation of SVALex (and ev.
 SweLLex) using LEGATO tool: https://spraakbanken.gu.se/larkalabb/legato

 5.